 History News Network

 Historiography Historiography refers either to the study of the methodology and development of "history" (as a discipline), or to a body of historical work on a specialized topic.
-Scholars discuss historiography topically – such as the "historiography of Catholicism ", the "historiography of early Islam", or the "historiography of China" – as well as specific approaches and genres, such as political history and social history.
+Scholars discuss historiography topically – such as the "historiography of the British Empire," the "historiography of early Islam", or the "historiography of China" – as well as specific approaches and genres, such as political history and social history.
 Beginning in the nineteenth century, with the ascent of academic history, a corpus of historiographic literature developed.
-The research interests of historians change over time, and in recent decades there has been a shift away from traditional diplomatic, economic and political history toward newer approaches, especially social and cultural studies.
+How much are historians influenced by their own groups and loyalties—such as to their nation state—is a much debated question.